roshan9888/codingProject/README.md

 # CodingWeb Edtech Project

+**CodingWeb**
+CodingWeb is an ED Tech (Education Technology) web application developed using the MERN stack.

+**Features**

-User Authentication: CodingWeb provides secure user registration and authentication using JWT (JSON Web Tokens).
+**User Authentication: CodingWeb provides secure user registration and authentication using JWT (JSON Web Tokens).
 Users can sign up, log in, and manage their profiles with ease.

 Courses and Lessons: Instructors can create and edit created courses.
 Students can enroll in courses, access course materials, and track their progress.